Extended Goldman symplectic structure in Fock-Goncharov coordinates: The Form

 \section{The Form $\Omega(\Sigma_{_{FG}})$}

 \la{FGform}

-To define the Fock-Goncharov coordinates we introduce the following auxiliary oriented graphs (see Fig.\ref{figtrian}): \begin{enumerate} \item The oriented graph $\Sigma_0$ with $N$ vertices $v_{1},\dots, v_{N}$ which defines a triangulation of the surface; we assume that each vertex $v_j$ lies in a small neighbourhood of the corresponding puncture $t_j$.
+To define the Fock-Goncharov coordinates we introduce the following auxiliary oriented graphs (see Fig. \ref{figtrian}): \begin{enumerate} \item The oriented graph $\Sigma_0$ with $N$ vertices $v_{1},\dots, v_{N}$ which defines a triangulation of the surface; we assume that each vertex $v_j$ lies in a small neighbourhood of the corresponding puncture $t_j$.
 Since $\Sigma_0$ is a triangulation there are $2N-4+4g$ faces (triangles) $\{f_k\}_{k=1}^{2N-4+4g}$ and $3N-6+6g$ oriented edges $\{e_k\}_{k=1}^{3N-6+6g}$.

 \item Connect $t_j$ to $v_j$ by an arc and add a small counterclockwise loop around each $t_k$ (the {\it cherry}) intersecting transversally the arc.
 This introduces a four-valent vertex on such arc and split the arc into two edges, the exterior of which we called {\it stem of the cherry} earlier.
 The cherries are constructed so that they do not intersect the edges of $\Sigma_0$.
 The union of $\Sigma_0$, the stems and the cherries is denoted by $\Sigma_1$.
-This is the black and blue part of the graph in Fig. \ref{figtrian}.
+This is the black and blue components (as shown in the online version) of the graph in Fig.\ref{figtrian}.

 The graph $\Sigma_1$ is determined by $\Sigma_0$ if one chooses a {\it ciliation} (following the terminology of \cite{FR}) at each vertex of the graph $\Sigma_0$; the ciliation determines the position of the stem of the corresponding cherry.